 In-house studio + apartment

 This project had a previous owner who made several alterations, many non-compliant, creating a confusing web of spaces.
 A self-contained consented flat was also located on this floor but had a poor layout and a long list of overdue maintenance issues.
 Original design ideas were to create a large downstairs studio as a space where the owners could work their often-long hours but also contain a professional place to meet clients.
 Direct access to the upstairs dwelling from the studio was a priority.
 The apartment design would be reconfigured to add a bedroom, upgrade the plumbing and electrical as well as create a more open, modern and light-filled space for their live-in relative.
-On the first floor, we removed some of the load-bearing walls and created two large spaces from the previous three rooms.
-This included removing a centralised chimney that traversed three stories, two loadbearing walls and a stairwell into the attic space.
+On the first floor load-bearing walls were removed and creating two large spaces from the previous three rooms.
+This included removing a centralised chimney that traversed three floors and a stairwell into the attic space.

 :Major renovation: Interior design: Planning restrictions: Spatial design